Sven-Skyth-Henriksen/Mammejongen_Website/README.md

 ## General Information ℹ️

 - What problem does it solve?

-• I saw that they dont have a Website yet so I tried to create one for them for free.
+• I saw that they dont have a Website yet so I tried to create one for free.

 - What is the purpose of your project?

 • Doing something for a good cause and to get better Web Development skils.